Privilege Guard v3.8 introduces Drive Rule

 The new drive rule can be used in combination with any other of the 18+ validation rules that Avecto offers, giving you a diverse set of criteria to target applications individually or by classification.

-Firewall style rules means you can easily build a robust security model for dealing with unauthorized code introduced through unknown drive types, and strong validation rules allow whitelisting of trusted and authorized applications.
+Firewall style rules means you can easily build a robust security model for dealing with unauthorized code introduced through unknown drive types, and strong validation rules enable allow allow listing of trusted and authorized applications.

 Edit: Privilege Guard has now evolved into the brand new security suite, Defendpoint, which encompasses Privilege Management, Application Control and Sandboxing.
 For more information, please visit www.avecto.com/defendpoint.